Perry Hill continues with the Mariners in 2020 for his 34th season in professional baseball.

 Led Marlins to third-best fielding percentage (.983. tied) in club history in 2005.
 He guided third baseman, Mike Lowell and second baseman, Luis Castillo to winning Rawlings Gold Gloves, the seventh and eight in team history.

 Led Marlins to .986 fielding percentage in 2004, the second best mark in Team history.
 He assisted second baseman, Luis Castillo in collecting his second-straight Rawlings Gold Glove.
 In addition, third baseman, Mike Lowell, committed just seven errors in 154 games, a Major League record for third baseman.
-Because of his effort, Hill was named a 2004 All-Star Game coach.
+Because of his effort, Perry was named a 2004 All-Star Game coach.

 Guided the Marlins to a franchise-best .987 fielding percentage in 2003, ranking third in the Major’s, behind Seattle (.989) and St. Louis (.987).
 Saw Florida’s starting infield post a .987 fielding percentage ( 40 errors in 3,124 chances).